cake-archive/cakeup/README.md

 # cakeup

-A binary bootstrapper for Cake.
+A prototype binary bootstrapper for Cake.
 This application will do things like:

 * Install Cake